Tuesday, December 1, 2020by Reverend Dan on December 1, 2020

 Next is being thankful for all that He has done for us.
 With God, it’s about gratitude, not gifts.

 Then there’s forgiving.
 That’s a biggie, considering we’re told by Jesus that we’re only forgiven to the extent that we forgive others.
 There was a lady named Marghanita Laski who was a secular humanist.
 (That’s someone who believes that humanity is capable of finding morality and self-fulfillment without believing in God.)
-Not long before she died, Laski said, “What I Christians is forgiveness.
+Not long before she died, Laski said, “What I envy most about you Christians is forgiveness.
 I have nobody to forgive me!”
 There was someone waiting to forgive her; already had..
 She just wouldn’t reach out and receive it.

 And finally, there’s loving.
 If God is love, what better way to bless Him than to love Him and love others?
 I’ve always heard that imitation is the sincerest form of flattery.
 So, why not shoot for the stars and imitate Jesus.
 What a blessing that would be to God.